-A. Cut, uproot or mow where possible invasive plants such as oriental bittersweet, spotted knapweed, Japanese honeysuckle and multiflora rose.

-- B. Monitor for regrowth and continue to manage invasive plants. - C. Properly dispose of collected invasive species. - D. Explore other control methods and implement with permission of NHESP and the town conservation commission if physical control methods fail.
+- a.
+Cut, uproot or mow where possible invasive plants such as oriental bittersweet, spotted knapweed, Japanese honeysuckle and multiflora rose. - b.
+Monitor for regrowth and continue to manage invasive plants. - c.
+Properly dispose of collected invasive species. - d.
+Explore other control methods and implement with permission of NHESP and the town conservation commission if physical control methods fail.

 Objective 3: Protect the value of the preserve as migratory and breeding habitat for avian and other wildlife species.
+Strategies:

-- A. Retain an assortment of snags in woodland where these trees do not pose unacceptable safety or fire hazards. - B. Protect wetland habitats by: - using rustic-style, low-profile, pin-foundation raised boardwalks in combination with ground-level boardwalks to traverse the red maple swamp or as directed otherwise by the Oak Bluffs conservation commission; - ii. locating trail through the red maple swamp outside of the wetland buffer zone where possible, while maximizing views of the pond; - iii. maintaining shrub swamp buffer around the pond to protect avian breeding habitat; hand cut vegetation only when necessary to maintain intimate views of the pond from the viewing platform; - iv. and prohibiting pedestrian, animal and vehicle access along the pond shore of the preserve - C. Reroute trails if passive recreational use is disturbing to nesting wildlife species or causes compaction or erosion into the pond. - D. Create a raised viewing platform of the pond and use split- rail fence to prevent unauthorized access to the pond shore from the trail system. - E. Control aquatic invasive species through education by posting informative signs about invasive exotic species at preserve's sign station. - F. Monitor changes in vegetative cover during regular property checks and by updating ecological inventory by 2026. - G. Remove existing shed on management use easement land
+- a.
+Retain an assortment of snags in woodland where these trees do not pose unacceptable safety or fire hazards. - b.
+Protect wetland habitats by: - i. using rustic-style, low-profile, pin-foundation raised boardwalks in combination with ground-level boardwalks to traverse the red maple swamp or as directed otherwise by the Oak Bluffs conservation commission; - ii. locating trail through the red maple swamp outside of the wetland buffer zone where possible, while maximizing views of the pond; - iii. maintaining shrub swamp buffer around the pond to protect avian breeding habitat; hand cut vegetation only when necessary to maintain intimate views of the pond from the viewing platform; - iv. and prohibiting pedestrian, animal and vehicle access along the pond shore of the preserve - c.
+Reroute trails if passive recreational use is disturbing to nesting wildlife species or causes compaction or erosion into the pond. - d.
+Create a raised viewing platform of the pond and use splitrail fence to prevent unauthorized access to the pond shore from the trail system. - e.
+Control aquatic invasive species through education by posting informative signs about invasive exotic species at preserve's sign station.

+- f.
+Monitor changes in vegetative cover during regular property checks and by updating ecological inventory by 2026. - g.
+Remove existing shed on management use easement land

 Objective 4: Reduce and control erosion of trails.
-Strategies:

-- A. Reroute or temporarily close trails where necessary. - B. Cover trails with woodchips as needed to prevent surface soil erosion. - C. Prohibit use of motorized vehicles such as dirt bikes and all-terrain vehicles on the trail system.
+- a.
+Reroute or temporarily close trails where necessary. - b.
+Cover trails with woodchips as needed to prevent surface soil erosion. - c.
+Prohibit use of motorized vehicles such as dirt bikes and allterrain vehicles on the trail system.

 Objective 5: Reduce forest fire danger on the preserve.
-Strategies:

-- A. Prohibit open fires on the preserve. - B. Prohibit storage of brush piles on the preserve.
+- a.
+Prohibit open fires on the preserve.

+- b.
+Prohibit storage of brush piles on the preserve.

-C. Prohibit camping on the preserve.
+- c.
+Prohibit camping on the preserve.

 Objective 6: Restore heath/old field habitat to open heath-grassland.
-Strategies:

-- A. Remove trees and invasive shrubs and vines through cutting and stump-grinding with the exception of a select few specimen trees. - B. Remove vineyard posts and old metal fence line. - C. Reseed with native grassland seed stock. - D. Perform restoration work during winter to minimize disturbance to breeding wildlife and heath plants.
+- a.
+Remove trees and invasive shrubs and vines through cutting and stump-grinding with the exception of a select few specimen trees. - b.
+Remove vineyard posts and old metal fence line. - c.
+Reseed with native grassland seed stock. - d.
+Perform restoration work during winter to minimize disturbance to breeding wildlife and heath plants.